zack965/credentials_viewer_web_app/README.md

 DB_PASSWORD=password
 ```

-if you are using linux or mac it's ok , but if you use windows you will need to use wsl
+if you are using linux or mac then you are ok, but if you use windows you will need to use wsl

 i do use ubuntu and i did face some permission issues so here is the solution that worked for me :
 ```bash